AdobeDocs/commerce-merchant-services.en/help/data-connection/handle-privacy-request.md

 For **access requests**, specify "Commerce Data for Marketing" from the UI (or "commerceMarketingData" as a product code in the API).

 For **delete requests**, make sure that the "Commerce Data for Marketing" checkbox is enabled.
-Additionally, if customer profile and order data has already been sent from [!DNL Commerce] to Adobe Experience Platform, you need to submit delete requests to three downstream services.
+Additionally, if customer profile and order data has already been sent from [!DNL Commerce] to Adobe Experience Platform, you must submit delete requests to the following downstream services.

-The three downstream services are:

 * Profile (product code: "profileService")
 * AEP Data Lake (product code: "AdobeCloudPlatform")